-Of the ten courses, we specify five, plus a one-credit Excel course.
+Of the ten courses to be completed in the freshman year, we specify four, plus a one-credit Excel course.
 (You may have completed one or more of these via AP credit.)
 Other than Portico, you may take these courses in either semester, but we discourage scheduling them all at the same time (e.g., taking Writing and Literature in the same semester).
 The courses are:

 - Portico (PRTO1000)

-- · University Mathematics Core

-- Business Statistics (BZAN1135)
+- Statistical Analysis (BZAN1135)

 - the First-Year Writing Seminar (ENGL1010)

-- · a Core literature course
+- a Core literature course

 - Excel for Business Analytics (BZAN1037, 1 credit)